jyjulianwong/Blob-Prompt-Manager/README.md

 ## Overview

-The `PromptManager` is an abstract base class that provides functionality to:
+The `VersionManager` is an abstract base class that provides functionality to:
 - Load prompts from local YAML files
 - Save snapshots of local prompts to Google Cloud Storage with semantic versioning
 - Load prompts from specific versions stored in GCS